gabriela-framework/gabriela/docs/README.md

 };

 /**
-* Please, take note that this plugin uses moduleOne
+* Please, take note that this plugin uses moduleOne but is declared as 'sharedPlugin.moduleOne' */ const sharedPlugin = {
-*/
-const sharedPlugin = {
     name: 'sharedPlugin',